 - 1. From the Port/Alpha group box, select the port/alpha you want to disable tone. - 2.
 Right-click in the Port Status group box.
-A pop-up menu appears.

 3. From the pop-up menu, select Disable Tone.

 The enable tone icon disappears from the Port Status group box and disappears from the keypanel display screen.